 Finish all other financial paperwork.
 Complete and sign any additional items listed under the "To Do" tab in My Financial Aid.

-Make your first month's payment at www.ucollege.edu/pay (due Jan.
-3 or Aug.
-1).
+Make your first month's payment at www.ucollege.edu/pay (due Aug 15 or Jan 15).
 Your non-refundable confirmation deposit is applied to your first month's payment, so your first payment is conveniently less.

-3. Registration checklist
+6. Registration checklist

-4. Complete your forms
+8. Complete your health and immunization forms

 - MMR (Measles, Mumps and Rubella) two vaccines after the first birthday or an antibody lab titer proving immunity.

-- Meningococcal vaccines (PDF) (1 shot at 16 years or older) or a waiver form (PDF) signed if living in the residence hall (must be signed by parent if student is under 19 years old).
+- Meningococcal vaccines (PDF) (1 shot at 16 years or older) or a waiver form signed if living in the residence hall (must be signed by parent if student is under 19 years old).

 Additional recommended vaccines—If you are participating in the physician assistant, nursing, occupational therapy assistant or international rescue and relief programs, or you will be traveling internationally on a Union-sponsored mission trip, you will be required to have these vaccines.